-- (i) For information relating to the Malabar Coal Limited employee option plan, including details of options issued, exercised and lapsed during the financial year and the options outstanding at year-end, refer to Note 22: Share-based Payments. - (ii) For information relating to share options issued to key management personnel during the financial year, refer to Note 5.
+- For information relating to the Malabar Coal Limited employee option plan, including details (i) of options issued, exercised and lapsed during the financial year and the options outstanding at year-end, refer to Note 22: Share-based Payments. - For information relating to share options issued to key management personnel during the (ii) financial year, refer to Note 22.

-d.
-Capital Management
+Capital Management c.